Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Baylor has combined with its opponents to score more than 58.5 points in four of eight games this season.
+- Baylor's games this season have gone over 58.5 points four of eight times.

-- TCU's games have gone over 58.5 points in five of seven chances this season.
+- TCU has combined with its opponents to score more than 58.5 points in five of seven games this season.

-- The two teams combine to score 68.9 points per game, 10.4 more than the total in this contest.
+- The two teams combine to average 68.9 points per game, 10.4 more than the over/under in this contest.

-- This contest's total is 7.6 points more than the 50.9 these two squads combine to allow per game this season.
+- This contest's total is 7.6 points more than the 50.9 these two squads combine to surrender per game this season.

 Baylor Stats and Trends